robmccormack89/rmcc-starter-theme/README.md

         127.0.0.1		yourdomain.test

-4. Add new entry to bottom of XAMPP's https.conf file to map your project folder in htdocs to your IP mapping.
+4. Add new entry to bottom of XAMPP's httpd.conf file to map your project folder in htdocs to your IP mapping.

         <VirtualHost *:80>
             ServerName yourdomain.test